OurWork-1.JPG

 Buena vista sechum - Increasing A community’s water supply

-An Assessment Trip was initially completed in Summer 2021 followed by two implementation trips in March 2022 and May 2023 which added a new water storage tank and addressed existing distribution issues withing the community.
-As a next step our chapter is planning to return to the community to connect Buena Vista Sechum with its new spring and expand the current distribution system to meet the community’s growth needs.
+An assessment trip was completed in Summer 2021 followed by two implementation trips in March 2022 and May 2023 which added a new water storage tank and addressed existing distribution issues within the community.
+Improvements were made to the water supply line in May 2023 to remove an air lock at a high point in the line, which immediately increased the water supply to the community, sufficient to meet their needs.

 XEXUXCAP - WATER SYSTEM AUGMENTATION